-- 43. Which of the following branches of Microbiology is utilized in diagnosing or treating someone who has broken out in hives and is experiencing respiratory distress due to an exposure to a microbial toxin?
+43. Which of the following branches of Microbiology is utilized in diagnosing or treating someone who is broken out in hives and experiencing respiratory distress due to an exposure to a microbial toxin?

-- A. agricultural Microbiology
+- A. Agricultural Microbiology

-- B. epidemiology
+- B. Epidemiology

-- C. biotechnology
+- C. Biotechnology

-- D. immunology
+- D. Immunology

-- E. industrial Microbiology
+- E. Industrial Microbiology

 ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
-ASM Topic: Module 05 Systems Bloom's Level: 02.
-Understand Learning Outcome: 01.02 Name and define the primary areas included in microbiological studies.
-Section: 01.01 Topic: Hypersensitivities Bacteria and fungi are important in bioremediation.
-These decomposers are also called 44.
+ASM Topic: Module 05 Systems Learning Outcome: 01.02 Name and define the primary areas included in microbiological studies.
+Topic: Hypersensitivities Topic: Microbial Roles

+44. Bacteria and fungi are important in bioremediation.
+These decomposers are also called

-- A. strict aerobes
+- A. Strict aerobes

-- B. strict anaerobes
+- B. Strict anaerobes

-- C. saprobes
+- C. Saprobes

-- D. predators
+- D. Predators

-- E. parasites
+- E. Parasites

-- ASM Objective: 05.03 Microorganisms and their environment interact with and modify each other.
-ASM Topic: Module 05 Systems Bloom's Level: 01, Remember Learning Outcome: 01.04 State several ways that microbes are involved in the earth's ecosystems.
+ASM Objective: 05.03 Microorganisms and their environment interact with and modify each other.
+ASM Topic: Module 05 Systems Learning Outcome: 01.04 State several ways that microbes are involved in the earth's ecosystems.
 Learning Outcome: 01.06 Discuss the ways microorganisms can be used to create solutions for environmental problems and industrial products.
-Section: 01.02 Section: 01.03 Topic: Microbial Roles
+Topic: Microbial Roles

-- Members of the same species share many more characteristics compared to those shared by members of 45. the same kingdom.